imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 </div>

--   {% include bc content='Full Screen'%} {% include key content='Shift' %} + {% include key content='F' %} Enters full screen mode.
+-   {% include bc path='Full Screen'%} {% include key content='Shift' %} + {% include key content='F' %} Enters full screen mode.
 To exit full screen press {% include key content='ESC' %}
--   {% include bc content='Reset Scene'%} {% include key content='R' %}
+-   {% include bc path='Reset Scene'%} {% include key content='R' %}
--   {% include bc content='Reload Scene'%} {% include key content='CTRL' %} + {% include key content='R' %} Resets the zoom level to the default, fitting and centering all scene objects into the camera view.
+-   {% include bc path='Reload Scene'%} {% include key content='CTRL' %} + {% include key content='R' %} Resets the zoom level to the default, fitting and centering all scene objects into the camera view.
 The current rotation setting remains unchanged.
 Note if some drawables in the 3D scene are not being rendered properly when this option is selected, it will prompt to rebuild the scene completely.
--   {% include bc content='Rebuild Scene...'%} {% include key content='CTRL' %} + {% include key content='SHIFT' %} + {% include key content='R' %} Clears all objects from the scene then rebuilds them from scratch.
+-   {% include bc path='Rebuild Scene...'%} {% include key content='CTRL' %} + {% include key content='SHIFT' %} + {% include key content='R' %} Clears all objects from the scene then rebuilds them from scratch.
--   {% include bc content='Wipe Scene...'%} Removes all objects from the scene.
+-   {% include bc path='Wipe Scene...'%} Removes all objects from the scene.
 Note this action cannot be undone.
--   {% include bc content='Sync Path Manager Changes'%} If the 3D scene contains any trees that are currently stored in the Path Manager, re-render these trees to reflect any change in the path structure given by the Path Manager.
+-   {% include bc path='Sync Path Manager Changes'%} If the 3D scene contains any trees that are currently stored in the Path Manager, re-render these trees to reflect any change in the path structure given by the Path Manager.

 Manage and Customize Neuronal Arbors
 ------------------------------------